deepsquare-io/grid/docs/workflow/03-deepsquare-portal/06-creating-and-running-custom-workflows.md

 }
 ```

-To learn more about Workflow files, read [Deploy On DeepSquare / Part 2: Writing a workflow file](../05-deploy-deepsquare/02-getting-started/part-2.md).
+To learn more about Workflow files, read [Part 2: Writing a workflow file](/workflow/getting-started/part-2).

 ## Running a Workflow in the Dev Application